 In other words, blockchain is also often summarized as a distributed ledger.
-It eliminates the need to have a central authority that controls the processes and prevent manipulation, as it a ledger of all transactions or contracts, keeping the information in a decentralized manner – across different location and people.
-This is believed to be the blockchain feature that revolutionizes the financial industry.
+It eliminates the need to have a central authority that controls the processes and prevents manipulation.
+Due to the fact it is a ledger of all transactions or contracts, keeping the information in a decentralized manner – across different location and people.
+This is believed to be the blockchain feature that revolutionizes the financial industry

 You hold your unique key (called ‘Private Key’), while the other party holds its own.
 But you both share a public key, which initiates the transaction.
 Only a combination of both sides’ private and public keys can be used as a contract between the sides.
 This is why such contracts are called ‘smart contracts’.

-But smart contracts aren’t enough – there is still the need to verify and approve such a transaction, which happens with the help of an almost 40-years-old technology – the Peer-to-Peer /P2P/ network.
+But smart contracts aren’t enough.
+There is still the need to verify and approve such a transaction.
+This happens with the help of an almost 40-year-old technology – the Peer-to-Peer /P2P/ network.

 Each transaction must be proven to be valid by as many users as possible, reaching an agreement (also known as consensus) that the transaction is valid.
 This can’t happen manually, so a framework, called protocol is being used to calculate the validity of each deal.

 After a transaction or a node has been calculated and proven to be valid, creating a new timestamped block.
-This way miners have the power to chain a block with another block with the latest transaction information, hence a blockchain that is updated at all times.
-In return for their work, the miners receive an award, usually in a particular coin, which they can exchange for other cryptocurrencies or fiat assets.
+This way miners have the power to chain a block with another block with the latest transaction information.
+Hence a blockchain that is updated at all times.
+In return for their work, the miners receive an award.
+This is usually a particular coin, which they can exchange for other cryptocurrencies or fiat assets.

 The protocol ensures all the information required to run and validate a transaction – the private/public key contract, the exact time of the agreement and database-orientated information, is sent in the correct way to the miners, mined properly and ensures the final result.

-The protocol contains rules, commands and verification checkpoint to either approve or disapprove a given transaction over the blockchain.
+The combination cryptography, P2P networking and a framework contains rules, commands and verification checkpoint to either approve or disapprove a given transaction over the blockchain.
 The protocol also includes the safety mechanisms of the blockchain against cyber attacks – everyone in each node has the same database and transaction information at the same time.

 If a change occurs – everyone receives an “update” about it.
 But if a node is being attacked, it can reach a single user, without wiping off the entire node, which means all the data can be reaccessed in a matter of milliseconds.
 The protocol ensures that the synchronized nodes can act as a “transaction mechanism” to prevent double spending, transaction , and other malicious attacks.